About David Peterson

 I just kind of became very ingrained in this whole idea of electronic banking and payments just from that first programmer job and really started paying attention.
 Then I started several companies in this space and for the last 10 years, in addition to my now being president US DataWorks, I have a consulting company called i7 strategies.

 And so I provide a speaking, written a book issue, as you mentioned, I do strategic planning facilitation, but one of the most exciting things that I do now is I focus on creativity and innovation specifically as it relates to a company that's trying to ignite, let's call it enterprise-wide innovation.
 How do we get everyone in the company, not just these few people that are over here in IT or that one person who's involved in strategy.
 What do we get to do to get everybody involved in innovation?

-Yeah, that’s very interesting to talk a lot about innovation, which brings me to my next question.
+Yeah, that's very interesting to talk a lot about the code of innovation, which brings me to my next question.
 So I saw when I was looking up about you and everything, an innovation DNA and innovating where you are, so

 Can you help us understand more about your philosophy of the innovation port?